ericcAtGitHub/PokeDeepLearn/README.md

 # PokeDeepLearn

-Deep learning of Pokemon: <a href="https://ericcatgithub.github.io/PokeDeepLearn/">Visit</a>
+Deep learning of Pokemon. <a href="https://ericcatgithub.github.io/PokeDeepLearn/">Try now</a>

+Unfortunately, it runs slowly on GitHub.
+For better experience, test it with a localhost environment.